zuozhenggh/learning-library/developer-library/python-and-database-scripting/python-scripting/python-scripting.md

 ## Introduction

-cx\_Oracle is a Python extension module that enables access to Oracle Database.
-It conforms to the Python database API 2.0 specification with a considerable number of additions and a couple of exclusions.
-See the homepage for a feature list.

-cx\_Oracle 7 has been tested with Python versions 3.5 through 3.8.
-You can use cx\_Oracle with Oracle Database 11.2, 12c, 18c and 19c client libraries.
-Oracle's standard client-server version interoperability allows connection to both older and newer databases.
-For example Oracle 19c client libraries can connect to Oracle Database 11.2.
-Older versions of cx\_Oracle may work with older versions of Python.

-Python is open-source, cross-platform, and free of cost.
-There's no excuse not to give Python a try!

-### Overview

 This tutorial is an introduction to using Python with Oracle Database.
 It contains beginner and advanced material.
 Sections can be done in any order.
 Choose the content that interests you and your skill level.

 Follow the steps in this document.
 The **tutorial** directory has scripts to run and modify.
 The **tutorial/solutions** directory has scripts with the suggested code changes.

+Estimated Lab Time: 60 minutes

+### Overview

+cx_Oracle is a Python extension module that enables access to Oracle Database.
+It conforms to the Python database API 2.0 specification with a considerable number of additions and a couple of exclusions.

+cx_Oracle 8 has been tested with Python versions 3.6 through 3.9.
+Older versions of cx_Oracle may be used with previous Python releases.
+You can use cx_Oracle with Oracle 11.2, 12, 18, 19 and 21 client libraries.
+Oracle's standard client-server version interoperability allows connection to both older and newer databases.
+For example Oracle 19c client libraries can connect to Oracle Database 11.2.

+cx\_Oracle 8 is available.

+Python is open-source, cross-platform, and free of cost.
+There's no excuse not to give Python a try!

 ### Objectives